waTeim/node-julia/README.md

 node-julia
 ==========

-Connecting node.js and Julia.
+A Julia engine embedded in node.

 # Installation

-Rather than installing Julia along with this module, it is assumed that the Julia install has already occured.
-This is appropriate since Julia has it's own package management system as well as other tools that it interacts with; having it install as a package subordinate to node-julia was thought too restrictive for the minor ease of installation that it would provide.

-So, install Julia first.
+First install Julia, then

+    npm install node-julia

-When this module is built, the script *tools/find_julia.py* is invoked which searches for Julia in several standard locations starting with *julia* located on the command path.
-Is is assumed that the Julia install directory structure is the standard one with (importantly) the Julia lib directory located in a standard location relative to the bin directory where the julia executable is located.
-It is this lib directory that contains the necessary embedding API that comes with the language.
+When this module is built, the installer searches for Julia in several standard locations starting with *julia* located on the command path.
+Is is assumed that the Julia lib directory is located in a standard location relative to where the julia executable is located.

 # Use and Syntax

     julia = require('node-julia');

-Currently, there are 3 exported functions; **start**, **eval**, and **exec**.
+There are 4 functions; **start**, **eval** **exec** and **script**.

 ## start

 This function starts the embedded Julia engine.
-It need be called only once, but can be called multiple times, but will have no effect after the first time.
+It need be called only once.
-It must be called before **eval** or **exec** is called.
-It may be removed in the future and called implicitly.
-It takes a single optional argument;
-which is the location of the Julia installation directory which will otherwise be assumed to be location of *julia* that was detected when node-julia was installed.
+It takes a single optional argument which is the location of the Julia installation directory and defaults to the location that was detected during installation.

 ### Example